-The Company's future performance will depend, in part, upon the efforts and abilities of certain members of its existing senior management, particularly Stanley M. Bergman, Chairman, Chief Executive Officer and President, James P. Breslawski and Bruce J. Haber, Executive Vice

-Presidents, and Steven Paladino, Senior Vice President and Chief Financial Officer.
+The Company's future performance will depend, in part, upon the efforts and abilities of certain members of its existing senior management, particularly Stanley M. Bergman, Chairman, Chief Executive Officer and President, James P. Breslawski and Bruce J. Haber, Executive Vice Presidents, Steven Paladino, Senior Vice President and Chief Financial Officer, and, if the Merger is consummated, Robert J. Sullivan, the Chairman and Chief Executive Officer of Sullivan, who will serve as Vice Chairman of the Company.
 The loss of service of one or more of these persons could have an adverse effect on the Company's business.
-The Company has entered into employment agreements with Mr. Bergman, Mr. Sullivan and Mr. Haber.
-The success of certain acquisitions and joint ventures effected by the Company may depend, in part, on the Company's ability to retain key management of the acquired businesses or joint ventures.
+The Company has entered into employment agreements with Mr. Bergman, Mr. Haber and (effective upon the consummation of the Merger) Mr. Sullivan.
+The success of certain acquisitions and joint ventures effected by the Company may depend, in part, on the Company's ability to retain key management of the acquired business or joint venture.